 - The original The Suffering was eventually released for free, with ads embedded.

 - Angry Birds:

-- The original game was originally made commercial on iOS devices.
-However, when it was ported to Android, the developers decided to make it ad-supported freeware.
+- The original game was originally paid for on iOS devices and PC.
+However, when it was ported to Android, the developers decided to make it ad-supported freemium.
 But only the Android version.
 The other versions are still commercial.
 Averted for the games released after the original, as they were available as ad-supported freeware for Android from the start.

 - Angry Birds Rio was originally released on March 22, 2011 at the same price as the other Angry Birds games.
 However, on January 17, 2013, the game was rereleased for free, initially as part of Apple's "Free App of the Week" promotion.